yiisoft/validator/docs/guide/en/conditional-validation.md

 ## `skipOnEmpty` - skipping a rule if the validated value is "empty"

-By default, missing/empty values of attributes are validated.
+By default, missing/empty values of properties are validated.
 If the value is missing, it is assumed to be `null`.
-If you want the attribute to be optional, use `skipOnEmpty: true`.
+If you want the property to be optional, use `skipOnEmpty: true`.

-An example with an optional language attribute:
+An example with an optional language property:

 ```php
 use Yiisoft\Validator\Rule\In;